1933 VFA season

-The 1933 Victorian Football Association season was the 55th season of the Australian rules football competition.
+The 1933 VFA season was the 55th season of the Victorian Football Association (VFA), an Australian rules football competition played in the state of Victoria.
 The premiership was won by the Northcote Football Club, after it defeated Coburg by 16 points in the Grand Final on 7 October.
 It was the club's third VFA premiership, and the second in a sequence of three premierships won consecutively from 1932 until 1934.

 Central ground

 Through 1933, the Association secured the Motordrome (which was renamed Olympic Park during the season after its concrete motor racing track was demolished) to use as a central venue.
 The venue hosted all finals, and served as a neutral venue for some home-and-home matches.
 Moves to expand its use as a central venue in 1934 led to a dispute between the Association and the councils which ran the suburban grounds.

 Premiership

 The home-and-home season was played over twenty-two matches, before the top four clubs contested a finals series to determine the premiers for the season.
 The finals series was played for the first time under the Page–McIntyre system, which replaced the amended Argus system which had been in use since 1903.

 Starting from this season, percentage was calculated as the number of points scored per hundred points conceded, which is consistent with the modern definition.
 Until this year, it had been calculated as points conceded per hundred points scored.